Cloghanaphuca, meaning "the stone of the pooka/ghost," is a large, roughly oval clochan with a collapsed roof.

 Visitors Information

-Visitors information and general tourist information for the Aran Islands may be found on the Aran Islands Ireland website and the Heritage Centre of the Aran Islands website.
+Visitors information for the area may be found at the geograph.ie website.
+General tourist information for the Aran Islands may be found on the Aran Islands Ireland and the Heritage Centre of the Aran Islands websites.

 Additional Photos of Cloghanaphuca